^

 Application for children

-Children prescribe the drug in dosages calculated in the proportion of 30-40 ml / kg, taking into account also the age, height and weight of the child.
+For children, the drug is prescribed in dosages calculated in the proportion of 30-40 ml/kg, also taking into account the age, height and weight of the child.

 Analogues

-The analogues of the drug are the preparations Balance, Nutrinil PD4 (contains 1.1% amino acids), Gambrosol Trio, Dialysis solution containing glucose and low calcium, Dianil PD4 supplemented with glucose, and in addition 2.27% solution for dialysis procedures and Physionyl 40 containing glucose.
+The analogues of the drug are Balance, Nutrinil PD4 (contains 1.1% amino acids), Gambrosol Trio, Dialysis solution containing glucose and low calcium levels, Dianil PD4 supplemented with glucose, as well as a 2.27% solution for dialysis procedures and Physionil 40 containing glucose.

 Attention!